-Briefly provide no more than a ½ page summary explaining why your agency is requesting funds, what you hope to achieve and how you will spend the funds.
+Briefly provide no more than a half page summary that explains why your agency is requesting funds, what will be achieved, and how the funds will be spent.

 In addition, please provide the following information: